The Sand Cat: A Small and Beautiful Animal of the Desert

-The bodies of sand cats have several adaptations to help them stay cool during the scorching day and prevent heat loss in the freezing cold.
+The bodies of the cats have several adaptations to help them stay cool during the scorching day and prevent heat loss in the freezing cold.
 Their light fur color enables them to blend in with their environment and helps to prevent them from absorbing too much heat during the day.
 The thick coat also keeps them warm during the cold desert nights.
 In addition, sand cats have black hair between their toes and over the pads of their feet.
 This hair insulates the paws from the hot ground.

 The large ears of sand cats give them sensitive hearing and are believed to help them detect the sounds of prey moving in the sand.
 The ears are very mobile and can be moved into a horizontal position or pointed downwards.
 The entrance to the ears contains long white hairs, which may protect them from sandstorms.

 Despite the lack of water in the desert, sand cats are able to survive.
 They don't drink very often—if at all—and get the water that they need from their food.
 If water is available they will drink it, however.

 Sand cats are solitary hunters.
 They catch underground prey as well as animals moving over the surface of the sand.
 Their main food is small rodents, such as gerbils and jerboas.
 They also eat reptiles and birds, however.
 The cats bury their prey for future use if they are unable to eat it in one sitting.

 When they are moving through an open area, sand cats often slink close to the ground with bent legs.
 They listen carefully for underground movements and sounds and then dig rapidly through the sand to catch their prey.
 Sand cats are excellent diggers but are not so good at climbing or jumping (although a captive sand cat named Canyon seems to have mastered climbing, as shown in the video below).